taufik-nurrohman/markdown/.dev/README.md

 I appreciate the [Parsedown](https://github.com/erusev/parsedown) project for its simplicity and speed.
 It only uses a single class file to convert Markdown syntax to HTML.
 However, given the decrease in the project’s activity over time, I assume it is already “feature complete”.
-There are still some bugs to fix, and some of the PHP syntax has become obsolete with [the recent release of PHP version 8.1](https://www.php.net/releases/8.1/en.php).
+There are still some bugs to fix, and some of the PHP syntax there has become obsolete with [the recent release of PHP version 8.1](https://www.php.net/releases/8.1/en.php).

 There is actually a draft available for [Parsedown version 2.0](https://github.com/erusev/parsedown/tree/2.0.x), but it